Charles Holloway (British Army officer): Cork

 In March 1803 Sir Charles Holloway took up the post of commanding royal engineer of the Cork district, and was active in carrying out works of defence in Cork harbour.
 It has his proposal that led to the fort on Spike Island in the middle of Cork Harbour.
 He became a lieutenant-colonel in 1804 and the following year he was appointed not only as a member of a committee looking at the defence for Ireland but also of the engineer committee for the Tower of London.

 Destroying forts

 He was nominated commanding royal engineer at Gibraltar in 1807, where he arrived on 13 September.
 In 1809 Holloway reported on the defences of the Strait of Gibraltar including Cadiz, Ceuta and Algeciras.
-On 14 February 1810, and in the following year, with the consent of the Spanish authorities, he demolished by mines the Spanish forts and lines in front of the fortress on the north of the neutral ground of the Gibraltar isthmus to prevent their use by Napoleons armies.
+On 14 February 1810, and in the following year, with the consent of the Spanish authorities, he demolished by mines the Spanish forts and lines in front of the fortress on the north of the neutral ground of the Gibraltar isthmus to prevent their use by Napoleon's armies.
 The substantial fortifications included Fort Filipe and Fort Barbara which had been designed to prevent the British from invading Spain.
 Holloway became a Colonel in May 1811.